Shelton Benjamin: Intercontinental Champion (2004–2006)

-Reunion with Charlie Haas (2006–2007)
+World's Greatest Tag Team reunion (2006–2007)

 On the December 4 episode of Raw, Benjamin's former tag team partner Charlie Haas came out to celebrate with Benjamin after he defeated Super Crazy.
-On the December 11 episode of Raw, Benjamin announced The World's Greatest Tag Team was officially back in a segment with Cryme Tyme.
+On the December 11 episode of Raw, Benjamin announced the World's Greatest Tag Team was officially back in a segment with Cryme Tyme.
 They defeated The Highlanders in a match later that same night.
 They then started a feud with Cryme Tyme, but were largely unsuccessful in defeating them, including a tag team turmoil match at New Year's Revolution on January 7, 2007, where they were eliminated by Cryme Tyme.
-Benjamin entered the Royal Rumble match at the Royal Rumble, but was eliminated by Shawn Michaels.
+Benjamin entered the Royal Rumble match at the Royal Rumble on January 28, but was eliminated by Shawn Michaels.
 They finally managed a win over Cryme Tyme, ending their undefeated streak, on the January 29 episode of Raw.

-On the April 2 episode of Raw, The World's Greatest Tag Team was unsuccessful in defeating the team of Ric Flair and Carlito, but defeated them in a rematch the following week when Haas distracted Carlito, allowing Benjamin to gain the pin over Flair.
+On the April 2 episode of Raw, the World's Greatest Tag Team was unsuccessful in defeating the team of Ric Flair and Carlito, but defeated them in a rematch the following week when Haas distracted Carlito, allowing Benjamin to gain the pin over Flair.
 They won again two weeks later when Carlito turned on Flair, attacking him and allowing The World's Greatest Tag Team to win via countout.
-They then challenged The Hardys for the World Tag Team Championship at One Night Stand in a ladder match, but were unsuccessful.
+They then challenged The Hardys for the World Tag Team Championship at One Night Stand on June 3 in a ladder match, but were unsuccessful.

-Following this, The World's Greatest Tag Team began a rivalry with Paul London and Brian Kendrick after losing to the duo in their debut match on the June 18 episode of Raw.
+Following this, the World's Greatest Tag Team began a rivalry with Paul London and Brian Kendrick after losing to the duo in their debut match on the June 18 episode of Raw.
 A few weeks later, London defeated Benjamin in a singles match, however, on the July 23 episode of Raw, The World's Greatest Tag Team got a tag team win over London and Kendrick to end the rivalry.

 Benjamin and Haas then routinely competed against the teams of Hardcore Holly and Cody Rhodes and Super Crazy and Jim Duggan until November, when the team was disbanded due to Benjamin joining the ECW roster.